BhaveshUpadhyay23/C-Language/README.md

 You will find code related to various topics such as:

 - 💻 Basic syntax and programs (Hello World, variables, input/output).
-- 🔄 Control structures (if-else, loops).
+- 🔄 Control structures (if-else, loops, switch).
+- 🛠️ Mini-projects and practice problems.

 ## ⚠️ Notes